eunicewly/GEOL0069week4/README.md

 waves_cleaned = waves[~np.isnan(data_normalized).any(axis=1)][(flag_cleaned==1)|(flag_cleaned==2)]
 ```

-## Average echos shape of sea ice and lead
+## Echos of sea ice and lead
+### 2 classes
-We now run the GMM to classify sea ice from lead, and then plot the the average echo shape of
+We now run the GMM to distinguish sea ice from lead, and then plot the the average echo shape of sea ice and lead:
 ```
 gmm = GaussianMixture(n_components=2, random_state=0)
 gmm.fit(data_cleaned[(flag_cleaned==1)|(flag_cleaned==2)])